onearth00/RoboND-Kinematics-Project/README.md

 ### Writeup / README

 ### Kinematic Analysis
-#### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.
+#### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot

-![alt text][image1]

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+#### 2. Derive DH parameter table from the URDF file, shown as below

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---